Paycom Software (PAYC) Faces Investor Fraud Lawsuit For Concealing The Adverse Impact Its Beti Product Had On Other Offerings – Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) HAGENS BERMAN Encourages PAYC Investors with Substantial Losses to Contact Firm's Attorneys
+(MENAFN- GlobeNewsWire - Nasdaq) HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages PAYC Investors with Substantial Losses to Contact Firm's Attorneys Before Jan.
+9th Deadline

 Class Period: May 3, 2023 – Nov.
 1, 2023